 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost to you.
 Thank you for supporting this website.
 For more information, please read the disclosure for more info.

-What you need to know before going to Aveiro Portugal
+What you need to know before going on an Aveiro day trip

-Before you visit Aveiro in Portugal, take a look at some of these useful travel tips for your day trip:
+Before you take a day trip to Aveiro from Porto, take a look at some of these useful travel tips for travelling to Aveiro: